JimSeker/sensors/README.md

 <b>FingerprintDialog</b> is googles example.
 See https://github.com/googlesamples/android-FingerprintDialog/

 <b>FingerPrintDemo</b> is a simple version to verify a "purchase" using the finger printer scanner.
 It's based on android's FingerprintDialog, but far simplier.
+It needs to be updated to use API 24/25 as well, but currently uses just the 23 methods.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.